 Lasagna is the ultimate comfort food, and when it involves a creamy, cheesy sauce and tasty mushrooms, I am in heaven.
 For this recipe, I used a mix of mushrooms: porcini, cremini, portobello and shiitake.
 You can use another combination, or just one kind of mushroom, no one’s going to fault you, and your lasagna’s going to be fabulous.

 I had been kicking this idea around in my head for a while now, and the only reason I hadn’t made it yet is because I thought it was going to be a time-consuming job, and who has the time for time-consuming?
 Not me, for sure, and, I’m guessing, not you either.
 But when I actually got around to making it, I pretty much got all the prep work done in minutes.
 And once the lasagna was in the oven, it was mostly hands-off time which I am perfectly fine with.

 I used a storebought vegan mozzarella in this recipe, and my own recipe for homemade parmesan, and together they added the perfect touch of cheesy to this vegan lasagna.
 Because the cheeses are rather salty, be sure to factor that in when you add salt to the sauce and the mushrooms and leeks when you cook them.

 Serve this lasagna with a fresh, green salad and you’ll be the hero at your dinner table.

-Looking for more lasagna and pasta recipes?
+Looking for more vegan lasagna recipes?

-Vegan Wild Mushroom Lasagna Recipe:
+Vegan Wild Mushroom Lasagna Recipe

 Vegan Wild Mushroom Lasagna